MysteryPancake/Houdini-Fun/README.md

 ## Fancy SDF Operations

-SDFs are a way to represent geometry using distances rather than triangles.
-This lets you perfectly represent smooth shapes like spheres.
+SDFs are a different way of representing geometry.
+Rather than polygons, they store the distance to the surface.
+This has many advantages like clean boolean operations, cheap infinite repetition and perfect representation for smooth shapes like spheres.

-Houdini supports SDFs in two places I know of:
+Houdini supports SDFs in two places.
+Both are grid-based so they're more crusty than they should be:

 - 2D Copernicus volumes (for example SDF Shape node)
 - 3D Level Set/IsoSurface volumes (for example Level Set VDBs)